jappeace/intersperse/Readme.md

   it "can program count, (assign a number to each bind call)" $ do
     ref <- newIORef 0
     void $ flip runReaderT ref $ unIORef
-         $ runIntersperse someProgram -- the runIntersperse call will tell you what instance to provide (as a type error) res <- readIORef ref
+         $ runIntersperse someProgram -- the runIntersperse call will tell you what instance to provide (as a type error if you don't have it yet) res <- readIORef ref
     res `shouldBe` 2